NG-NEST/ng-nest/lib/ng-nest/ui/input-number/examples/en_US/default/format/readme.md

 label: 'formatter'
 ---

-- use `xFormatter` property to set a custom display value。
+- use `formatter` property to set a custom display value。